Dates: 2023 TBD

 A Balint group is a group of clinicians who meet regularly to present clinical cases to improve and to better understand the clinician-patient relationship.
 It focuses on enhancing the clinician’s ability to connect with and care for the patient sustainably.

-A session begins with a member’s presenting a case for the group to discuss During the facilitated discussion, the group members gain new insights about the patient’s and clinician’s perspectives and their experiences with each other.
+A session begins with a member presenting a case for the group to discuss.
+During the facilitated discussion, the group members gain new insights about the patient’s and clinician’s perspectives and their experiences with each other.

 A Balint group usually has two leaders who facilitate the process.
 The success of a group depends on its members being honest, respectful, and supportive of divergent opinions.
 The content of the group is confidential.
-SSVMS Balint groups meet for weekly for six weeks (specify length of program, number of weeks and frequency of meetings).
+SSVMS Balint groups meet monthly for four months.
 Group participants remain consistent so that cohesion and trust develop over time.

 Rochelle Frank, MD, FAAN